R0d19/ACTIVE-DIRECTORY/README.md

 12 Create a Domain Admin user within the domain,one name it _EMPLOYEES and the other _ADMINS
 ![Image Alt](https://github.com/R0d19/ACTIVE-DIRECTORY/blob/200bc81a5103c41945ad1e67d7bccdf2514c10b5/11.jpeg)

-13 Log back into the Domain controller recently created using the original login credentials,once in there,click start,open windows administrative tools, inside there click on active directory users and computers, in there right click on mydomain/new/organizationalunit and (name it)as *EMPLOYEES for example,after that right click one more time and create a second unit,it could be *ADMINS or managers ,etc,next step right click on *ADMINS and created a new user,then right click ,on that user and add it into the security group to became and admistrator a new user name jack_doe or your own name;and added to the admins security group,from that moment we will be using mydomain\jack_doe to log into the domain controller and start to deal with everything realted with administrate a domain controller,like permission password ,user issues in general.
+13 Log back into the Domain Controller recently created using the original login credentials.
+Once in, click Start, open Windows Administrative Tools, and inside there, click on Active Directory Users and Computers.
+In there, right-click on mydomain/new/Organizational Unit and name it EMPLOYEES, for example.
+After that, right-click one more time and create a second unit, such as ADMINS or MANAGERS.
+Next, right-click on ADMINS and create a new user.
+Then, right-click on that user and add them to the security group to become an administrator.
+For example, create a new username like jack_doe (or use your own name) and add it to the ADMINS security group.
+From that moment, you will use mydomain\jack_doe to log into the Domain Controller and start managing everything related to administering a domain controller, such as permissions, passwords, and general user issues.

 https://github.com/user-attachments/assets/31007cd6-bf30-45d7-a165-0bb30f5714ed